knobs-dev/indid-documentation/sdk/coreSdk.md

 ## sendUserOperation

 A method for directing a builder instance to create a User Operation and send it to Indid bundler.
+The webhookData is optional and can be used to specify a webhook to be called upon the operation success or failure.

 Returns the User Operation Hash.